NMRLC Celebrates Women's History Month

 March is Women’s History Month and this year’s theme is, “Women Who Have Made Great Achievements."
 This is in recognition of the countless contributions women have made in creating a positive and brighter future.
 Women’s contributions are acknowledged throughout March, a time when we celebrate the struggles and accomplishments of women throughout U.S. history.
-NMRLC's DMLSS Administrator, Ms. Rita Lopez, shared thoughts on why Women's History Month is important to her.
+NMRLC's Deputy Design Director, LT Cassidhe Griffiths, shares the importance of Women's History Month.

 |Date Taken: